 If you buy a prepaid card that is offered for resale, make sure you buy it from a trusted source to limit the risk that it is counterfeit or compromised.

-6 - How do you find out your prepaid card balance?
+7 How do you find your prepaid card balance?

-Keep your receipts to help you track your card balance; this will also help you if you ever want to a dispute a charge.
+Keep your receipts to help you track your card balance and in case you ever want to a dispute a charge.

 Find out what happens if you or the gift card recipient decides to cancel the card.